What are the benefits of embarking on a long stay Goa holiday?

 A visit to Hampi World Heritage Site will give you a chance to leave Goa for a few days and head inland, to Karnataka.
 As one of the largest Hindu empires in Indian history, it’s safe to say that a visit to Hampi’s ruins will impress every holiday-maker.

-Alternatively, why not embark on an India Tour?
-We've recently spent a lot of time enhancing our beyond Goa experiences, so now not only can you head north to explore The Golden Triangle or perhaps Mumbai, but also get stuck into the south and discover the laid-back delights of Kerala, with its green tea plantations, network of backwaters and unique nature reserves.
+Alternatively, why not embark on one of our extensive India Tours?
+We've spent a lot of time enhancing our beyond Goa experiences, so now not only can you head north to explore The Golden Triangle, but also get stuck into the south and discover the laid-back delights of Kerala, with its green tea plantations, network of backwaters and unique nature reserves, or explore the colourful temples of Madurai.
 Find out more about India Tours here.

 Kerala backwaters.
 Image credit: Dmitry Rukhlenko | Shutterstock